 Dentures, also known as ‘false teeth' or ‘fake teeth', are a type of dental prosthesis for people missing one, some, or all of their teeth.

 Fitting a denture to replace missing teeth usually helps patients with their eating and speech.
 It can also protect the remaining teeth, prevent the face from sagging and improve the patient's self-confidence.

 There are many different types of dentures, classed according to:

 - How many teeth they are replacing (one, several or all of them)

 - Whether they are fixed in place or removable

 - Whether they are supported by the gum or by implants inserted into the jaw bone

-You'll need to speak to your dentist to find out which type would be best suited to you, but below is some information on the main types of false teeth so you can understand the options and make an informed decision.
+You'll need to speak to your dentist to find out which type would be best suited to you, but below is some information on the main types of false teeth available so that you can understand the options and make an informed decision.

-The artificial teeth are fixed to a plate which sits snugly over your gums and – in the case of an upper denture – on the roof of your mouth.
+With full dentures, the artificial teeth are fixed to a plate that sits snugly over your gums and – in the case of an upper denture – on the roof of your mouth.
 This plate is usually made from gum-coloured acrylic material, but the inner part can be made from metal.
-The ‘gum' extends far enough away from the teeth that the edge shouldn’t be visible when you smile.
+The ‘gum' extends far enough away from the teeth that the edge is not visible when you smile.

 When the base fits well, natural suction keeps it in place.
 But over time, your jaw bone changes shape and the plate will eventually become loose.
 False teeth glue can be used to keep it in place for a while, and a soft liner made from silicone can keep older appliances feeling comfortable for longer, but after five years or so you'll need to get a new set of teeth from your dentist or have your existing set relined.